 While Beuys also concerned himself with creativity in general, he meant exactly what he said.
 In fact this concept was such a driving force in his career that he notoriously abolished entry requirements to his Düsseldorf art class.

 The most recent, groundbreaking event in these developments was the video competition the Guggenheim Museum organized in collaboration with YouTube (2010).
 The worldwide contest was open to "everyone" and it carried the name "Play Biennial".
 This name is a significant sign of a change in attitude, since the name PlayArt has previously encountered strong objections in the museum world.
 The most outstanding and innovative accomplishment, however, is that a major museum opened its closely guarded space for the first time in a democratic fashion to everyone.
-The curators were in fact prepared to evaluate literally any kind of output, including so-called "hacker crap".
+The curators were in fact prepared to evaluate literally any kind of output, including so-called "hacker crap" (quote from Ray Arnold, movie critic).
 At any rate, the museum came very close to the vision of Novalis and Beuys.
 Remarkably, it also announced: "We are interested in what's next."
 This is a strong indication that these recent developments will continue into the future.

 An additional new phenomenon that points in the direction of democratization is the daring concept of students and laypeople curating art shows.
 Such events have taken place on numerous occasions and have already influenced our cultural reality.
 It remains to be to be seen how all these developments will take shape.
 Under the umbrella of PlayArt they create a revolutionary phenomenon.
 PlayArt is not just another art form like pop art or minimalism, it creates an entirely new paradigm for art, which corresponds to the immense evolutionary step when life emerged out of the water and conquered land.